-This policy is based on requirements set out in the Statutory Framework for the Early Years Foundation Stage 2021
+This policy is based on requirements set out in the 2017 statutory framework for the Early Years Foundation Stage (EYFS).

-Statutory policies and procedures for the EYFS
+Appendix 1.
+List of statutory policies and procedures for the EYFS

 Statutory policy or procedure for the EYFS Where can it be found?
-Safeguarding policy and procedures See Child Protection and Safeguarding Policy Procedure for responding to illness See Health and Safety Policy Administering medicines policy See School Medical Policy Emergency evacuation procedure See Health and Safety Policy Procedure for checking the identity of visitors See Child Protection and Safeguarding Policy Procedures for a parent failing to collect a child and for missing children See Child Protection and Safeguarding Policy Procedure for dealing with concerns and complaints See Complaints Policy Procedure for delivering intimate care See Intimate Care Policy
+Safeguarding policy and procedures See Child Protection and Safeguarding Policy Procedure for responding to illness See Health and Safety Policy Administering medicines policy See Supporting Pupils with Medical Conditions Policy Emergency evacuation procedure See Health and Safety Policy Procedure for checking the identity of visitors See Child Protection and Safeguarding Policy Procedures for a parent failing to collect a child and for missing children See child protection and safeguarding policy Procedure for dealing with concerns and complaints See Complaints Policy Procedure for delivering intimate care See Intimate Care Policy Mobile Phone and Camera Policy See Mobile and Smart Technology